dtcenter/MET/met/docs/Users_Guide/tc-rmw.rst

 init_inc = "";

-The configuration options listed above are common to many MET tools and are described in Section [subsec:IO_General-MET-Config-Options].
+The configuration options listed above are common to many MET tools and are described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
 These options are used to filter input data down to a single storm track.